If the prospect of setting up your MN contractor business is exciting but a little overwhelming, this is the post for you.

-Whether you’ve always wanted to start a contracting business or you’re transitioning to a new career, getting a Minnesota contractor license opens doors.
+Whether you’ve always wanted to start a contracting business or you’re transitioning to a new career, getting a Minnesota contractors license opens doors.
 The only problem is that the requirements and process can get a bit confusing.
-Trust me, I opened so many tabs on my computer trying to learn everything that my laptop sounded like it was ready for takeoff.
+Trust me, I opened so many tabs on my computer trying to learn everything about getting an MN contractors license that my laptop sounded like it was ready for takeoff.

 Now, the tabs are closed, and the dust has settled.
 What’s left is a much simpler how-to guide for getting your license and starting your business.

 When you’re eager to start your contracting business, every additional form or requirement can feel like a headache.
-However, all of the most important steps have a reason.
-In the case of Minnesota contractor licenses, the process protects everyone involved in a contracting project.
-How you ask?
+However, all of the most important steps to get your license have a reason.
+In the case of Minnesota contractors licenses, the process protects everyone involved in a contracting project.
+How, you ask?

-If you need something a little stronger to compel you, realize that contracting without a license is a misdemeanor that opens you up to potential administrative and civil penalties.
+If you need something a little stronger to compel you, realize that contracting without a license is a misdemeanor that opens you up to potential administrative and civil penalties, not to mention what it would do to your reputation as a contractor.

 Licensing isn’t the only term you need to be familiar with, though.
 Here’s a quick vocab lesson.